ZTB95/PythonRegistryDiffer/README.md

 # PythonRegistryDiffer
-A simple registry diffing tool &amp; library written in Python.
+A simple registry diffing tool written in Python.

         USAGE: